Meet John John

 Breakfast

 John John eats his Turkey Dog Food Recipe daily with the addition of Beef Liver for Dogs so it’s a complete meal.
-We also will change up the meat sometimes and do ground beef or we use our whole chicken recipe.
+We also will change up the meat sometimes and do ground beef or we use our How to Cook a Whole Chicken for Dog Food.
 But, the addition of organ meat in your dogs diet is super important.
-Find out more about this in our post Beef Liver for Dogs.
+Find out more about this in our post How to Make Beef Liver for Dogs.

 Lunch

 John John eats plain chicken for a little lunch snack for added protein.
 Then his daily lunch is Pumpkin Granola for Dogs along with plain Greek yogurt.
-I also add in fresh blueberries daily because this is a superfood for your dog!
-And some days he’ll get strawberries or apples too.
-Sometimes I add chia seeds or hemp hearts.
-It’s good to mix it up a little to give your dog nutrients from different places!
+I also add in fresh blueberries daily because this is a superfood for your dog that prevents cell damage!
+And some days he’ll get strawberries or apples too as these are other dog safe fruits.

 Dinner

 Dinner is usually whatever meal he had for breakfast.
 Turkey Dog Food Recipe daily with the addition of Beef Liver for Dogs is the main inspiration here, and we do switch it up a bit.
 We have noticed that John John’s favorite carb is sweet potatoes so I usually stick to those.
-If I’m out he gets quinoa or oats, he does not care for rice very much.
+If I’m out he gets quinoa or oats, but he does not care for rice very much.
 I mainly stick to lean meats like turkey and chicken but sometimes I’ll also make him 85/15 ground beef as a treat meal and he loves it!
+Check out How to Cook a Whole Chicken for Dog Food or Slow Cooker Beef Dog Food for inspiration.

 Dessert

 Dessert usually consists of Mini Blueberry Cheesecake for Dogs along with fresh apples, strawberries, or other dog friendly fruits that I’m also eating after dinner.
-The health benefits of Greek yogurt for dogs include protein, probiotics, and more.
+Plain Greek yogurt is a good source of protein and probiotics!
+John John is also completely obsessed with our Mini Peanut Butter Oat Dog Treats that only have 3 ingredients!

 Snacks

-For snacks or treats we just give him organic chicken cut them into small cubes.
+For snacks or treats we just give him organic chicken, using our How to Cook a Whole Chicken for Dog Food recipe.
 Or, I make him Beef Dog Treats.
-Both of these are the perfect one ingredient treat that has lean protein!
-And, we also make him Mini Dog Treats, which he is literally obsessed with!
+Both of these are the perfect one ingredient treat!
+And, we also make him Mini Peanut Butter Oat Dog Treats, which he is literally obsessed with!

 Supplements